data-lessons/library-git-DEPRECATED/Git_lesson.md

     new file:   git_test.txt
 ~~~

-We can see that the file has changed colour (generally from red to green) and Git also tells us that it has got a new file.
+If we opted for colourised output, we can see that the file has changed colour (from red to green) and Git also tells us that it has got a new file.

 Let's make some changes to this file before we commit it:
-If you are on Linux or Mac use nano.

 ~~~
 $ nano git_test.txt
 ~~~
-On Windows open the file in Notepad++.
+Open the file in nano or another text editor.

 We should now be able to add some text to our text file.
 For now let's just write 'hello world'.
 If we try `git status` again.
 We should get the following message